unixwzrd/unixwzrd.github.io/html/resources/emergency-resources.md

 permalink: /resources/emergency-resources/
 ---

-#### If you or someone you know is in immediate danger or experiencing a crisis, in the eUnited States, **CALL 911** or go to the nearest emergency room immediately.
+#### If you or someone you know is in immediate danger or experiencing a crisis, in the United States, **CALL 911** or go to the nearest emergency room immediately.

 # Emergency Resources by Country